Code-Institute-Submissions/portfolio-6/readme.md

 Using ```console.log()``` to test new JavaScript functionality has helped me understand the behaviour of certain ```.click``` or ```.scroll``` events.
 Once the tests passed, I was confident of using JQuery to manipulate certain DOM elements to improve the UX/UI of the site.

+This included events such as toggling the navigation menu on mobile devices, parallaxing divs, smooth scrolling and validating form entries to name a few.

 Some of the commits where ```console.log()``` had been used:

 - [test toggle click event using console.log - passed](https://github.com/mineshkothari/portfolio/commit/e789ef038418a2264fc861ebecda1a5a5d1e02ab)